marcoromanelli-github/docs/software/virtual-env.md

    ```

 #### Running Python scripts
-To run a Python script within the virtual environment:
+Run a script within the virtual environment:

 1. Ensure the virtual environment is activated
 2. Run the script: